mobileink/migae-examples/basic0/README.md

 ### Jetty

-We use jetty-runner; for more information, see [Use Jetty without an installed distribution](http://www.eclipse.org/jetty/documentation/current/jetty-runner.html) and [Jetty/Howto/Using Jetty Runner](http://wiki.eclipse.org/Jetty/Howto/Using_Jetty_Runner).
+We use jetty-runner as our server; for more information, see [Use Jetty without an installed distribution](http://www.eclipse.org/jetty/documentation/current/jetty-runner.html) and [Jetty/Howto/Using Jetty Runner](http://wiki.eclipse.org/Jetty/Howto/Using_Jetty_Runner).